Sustainability

-That’s what drives us.
-We’re proud to be a leader in sustainability – having developed an innovative circular recycling process that breaks down polystyrene into its original material, which can then be used to make products with the same quality and durability as the original polystyrene.
+We developed an innovative circular recycling process that breaks down polystyrene into its original material, which can then be used to make products with the same quality and durability as the original polystyrene.
+In addition, circular styrene can be developed with feedstock from advanced recycling, bio-circular and other sources.

 Our Sustainability Beliefs

 Life-enhancing products are necessary for many uses: medical, food packaging, home goods, consumer safety – the list goes on.
-They should be made from the most sustainable and climate favorable material possible.
+They should be made from the most sustainable and climate-favorable material possible.

 Partnerships are imperative to achieve circularity.

-Our Circular Recycling Process
+Circular Recycling

 Our Commitment